hero-back

 Top Tip: Want Quick Apply to be permanently enabled?
 Automate it using a business rule that triggers when saving a job requisition!

-Do #2: Have Multiple CTAs on Every Page
+Do #2: Add Multiple CTAs on Every Page

-Do #3: Include Relevant Filters for Your Ideal Candidates
+Do #3: Use Relevant Filters for Your Ideal Candidates

-Consider your available job openings and identify the criteria that candidates will use to find those jobs.
-Examples of relevant filters include location, job category, level of experience, remote/on-site, pay range, full-time/part-time, and hybrid/in-office.
+Help candidates find ideal roles faster with targeted filters (e.g., location, job type, experience level).
 Go one step further and create job category pages for one (or multiple) combinations of job criteria so that candidates can quickly identify where to look for relevant opportunities.

 Do #4: Drive Candidates to Your Career Site by Using Other Platforms

-Job boards, social networks, job ads, recruiting events, your corporate site, email campaigns, and blogs/articles are all places where candidates spend time and might be persuaded to apply.
+Use job boards, social networks, job ads, recruiting events, your corporate site, email campaigns, and blogs to drive traffic to your career site.
 No matter how well-designed your career site is, if it’s hidden away on the internet, it won’t fulfill its goal: getting candidates to notice the available career opportunities and overcome the inertia of applying.

 Don’t #1: Let Your Career Site Feel Outdated